In English pääkuva

 6 Dec closed, Independence Day

 Changes may occur.

-With the exception of the adults only to Mukulakatu ticket, all other tickets entitle to admission to the entire museum, including both permanent and temporary exhibitions and the children's museum Mukalakatu.
+With the exception of the "Adult + one child only to Mukulakatu" ticket, all other ticket types include admission to the entire museum, including both permanent and temporary exhibitions and the children's museum Mukulakatu.

 Book a guided tour

 Guided tours to the exhibitions are available by advance booking.The tour takes about 45 minutes.